-Although the term only started to appear around the 1980s, "dogfooding" has rapidly risen to "best practice" status.
-Its adoption and praise of dogfooding by small teams to tech giants like Google and Amazon prove that it is more than a buzzword.
+Dogfooding—aka dog fooding—is the practice of using your own product for the same purpose and in the same way as your end-users would.
+Although the term only started to appear around the 1980s, dogfooding has rapidly risen to best practice status.
+Its adoption and the praise it receives from small teams and tech giants like Google and Amazon prove that it is more than a buzzword.

 Finding external testers that are responsive and deliver quality feedback is an industry-wide challenge that dogfooding attempts to work around.
 It also minimizes your team's separation from your users and their experience with your app.